NervanaSystems/neon/CONTRIBUTING.rst

 .. code-block:: bash

-    make doc         # builds documentation locally
+    make html  # builds docs locally, starts a webserver so you can view

-7. Commit your changes and push your feature branch to ypur github fork.
+7. Commit your changes and push your feature branch to your github fork.
 Be sure to add a descriptive message and reference the github issue associated with your task (ex. #1).
-You can create a sequence of separate commits in this manner if your task is better broken down into separate components:
+You will also want to rebase your commits down to a single sensible commit to make things clean for the merge proces:

 .. code-block:: bash